rudimk/dua.js/README.md

 `Dua` is the Hindi word for blessings/good wishes.
 More than the meaning, I like the sound of it; it's cute.

 ## Why do I need this?
 For your code to run successfully, of course!
+Do note that this doesn't mean dua WILL run your code, no matter how buggy it is; it just means a lot of good wishes and blessings are being directed towards your code.
+Ultimately, karma does count.

 ## But doesn't this add to my dependencies?
 Well...yes.
 But honestly, it's not a lot.
 Believe me, it's better than React's dependency list!
 And again, why not add an extra dependency